dialoa/dialectica-filters/sections-to-meta/README.md

 Description
 ===========

-Pandoc markdown provides `thanks`, `abstract` and `keywords` metadata fields.
+Pandoc markdown provides `thanks`, `abstract`, `keywords` metadata fields.
 This filter allows you to specify them as sections in the document itself.
 There are two reasons to do this:

 - if your source document is e.g. `docx`, you can enter sections that